aws/amazon-gamelift-plugin-unity/README.md

 4. If you haven't installed JRE, select **Install JRE** to download and install JRE from the official website.
-If you already have JRE installed, but the plug-in still shows "Not Configured" for JRE, then follow [this guide](https://www.java.com/en/download/help/path.html) to add the JRE `bin` directory to your Windows `PATH` system environment variable.
+If you already have JRE installed, but the plug-in still shows "Not Configured" for JRE, then follow [this guide](https://www.java.com/en/download/help/path.html) to add the JRE `bin` directory to your `PATH` system environment variable.
-    * NOTE: If you have JDK installed instead of JRE, this plug-in still show "Not Configured" for the JRE configuration (See Issue #9).
-As long as your java PATH is configured correctly in system environment variable ( i.e. you are able to execute `java` in command prompt), then you can ignore the "Not Configured" warning.
 5. Open **Local Testing UI**
-6. Set the path to your GameLift SDK integrated server executabe (If you don't have one, see the below section to build a sample game server)
+6. Set the path to your GameLift SDK integrated server executable (If you don't have one, see the below section to build a sample game server)
+   * For game servers built against the Windows platform, this executable should be a `.exe` file
+   * For game servers built against the Mac OS platform, this executable should be a `.app` file
 7. Select **Deploy and Run**
     * This will automatically execute GameLift Local (via `java -jar <path_to_gamelift_local_jar> -p <port>`), and then after 10 seconds, execute the game server executable